 Welcome to the LSA Honors Program FAQ Page!
 This page will be updated regularly throughout the term to reflect the ongoing changes to life and study at the University of Michigan.
 Please note the search bar on our website allows users to search for additional information within Honors only.
 Refer to departmental or office websites for specific information.

 2021-2022 School Year

 Where can I find the most up to date information related to the upcoming academic year?

 The Campus Maize and BluePrint website is updated regularly to reflect the University’s plans for a public-health informed term.
 Information about returning to campus, class formats, campus life, and health and wellness can be found.

 If I have quick questions, what is the best way to ask them?

 How will my class be taught?

 The LSA Course Guide now reflects if classes will be online, in-person, or hybrid.

 I am living in the dorms, where can I find up to date information?

-The Michigan Housing FAQ page includes updated information related to community responsibilities, housing contracts and more.
+The Michigan Housing FAQ page includes updated information related to move-in, community responsibilities, housing contracts and more.